rich-newman/typescript-analyzer-eslint-prettier/docs/typeinformation.md

 - Save app.ts or rightclick in Solution Explorer/Run TypeScript Analyzer.
 We should get the webserver error again.
 - Create a new JavaScript file called .eslintrc.js in the root of your Node Console Application, at the same level as app.ts.
 - Copy the contents of the base .eslintrc.js file into this new file and save.
 The base .eslintrc.js should already be open in the editor from above, or open it with Tools/TypeScript Analyzer (ESLint)/Edit Default Config.
-- Find the line `"files": ["*.ts", "*.tsx"],` in the new file you've created.
+- Find the line `// TypeScript-only rules` in the new file you've created.
 This is the section that sets up configuration for TypeScript files.
-Underneath that line add the code below
+Underneath that line, and above the line `"files": ["*.ts", "*.tsx"],` add the code below
 ```json
 "parserOptions": {
     "tsconfigRootDir": "{Paste path to tsconfig.json folder here}",
     "project": ["./tsconfig.json"]
 },
 ```
 - Replace '{Paste path to tsconfig.json folder here}' in the code you just pasted in with the path to the folder your tsconfig.json is in.
 Unfortunately this has to have forward slashes (or doubled backslashes) as separators to work.
+It doesn't need to include the tsconfig.json file name, which is specified in the second line.
 So it will be something like `tsconfigRootDir: "C:/Dotnet/NodejsConsoleApp1/NodejsConsoleApp1",`.
+Save the file.
+- If you are using Visual Studio 2022 v17.4 or later go to Tools/Options/TypeScript Analyzer and set 'Enable local config (.eslintrc.js)' to True.
+Leave 'Enable local node_modules' set to False.
 - Lint app.ts by rightclicking on it in Solution Explorer/Run TypeScript Analyzer (ESLint), or just save the file.
-You should see `{ double } = arith` underlined in red and the associated error be the @typescript-eslint/unbound-method error.
+You should see 'double' in `const { double } = arith` underlined in red and the associated error be the @typescript-eslint/unbound-method error.

+####